gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Java Library Distribution Plugin

-The java library distribution plugin now extends the new introduced distribution plugin.
+The Java library distribution plugin now extends the new introduced distribution plugin.
+Thanks to this, you can now create TAR files and install Java library distributions.

 The `distribution` extension was removed.
 The `main` distribution is now accessible using the distributions extension:

     distributions {
         main {